pniewiejski/algorithms-playground/data-structures/Trie/README.md

 👎 Floating point key can lead to long chains & prefixes that are kinda useless.

-👎 Lookup time can be slower compared to a hash map (especially if we're dealing with a slow random-access read, like when reading from a hard drive.)
+👎 Lookup time can be slower compared to a hash map (especially if we're dealing with a slow random-access read, like when reading from a hard drive).

 # Complexity